downwindcss/variant-group/README.md

 # @downwindcss/variant-group

+---
+## DOESN'T WORK!

+BECAUSE Tailwind CSS doesn't wait till `tw` method is returned...

+Only to be used as a static class generator, not a dynamic one for now.

+I will use this for [@downwindcss/postcss-tailwindcss-at-rules](https://github.com/downwindcss/postcss-tailwindcss-at-rules)

+---

 A javascript library to convert a class text containing variant groups.

 This is a javascript version of [downwindcss/postcss-tailwindcss-at-rules](https://github.com/downwindcss/postcss-tailwindcss-at-rules).